WHAT ARE ACTIVITY CLASSES?

 We have a wonderful on-site Health Aide at camp, 24/7.
 The Health Aide has your camper’s health form and a cozy room to make everything better.
 You will be notified if necessary.

-what is my camper has a peanut allergy?
+what if my camper has a peanut or tree nut allergy?

 The counselor who has a camper with allergies will also meet with the Health Aide to discuss use of an Epi-pen (you may also meet the counselor).
 We ask that you send two Epi-pens to camp.
-The camp has central locations in which your son/daughter will never be too far from the infirmary and the Sudden Valley Fire Department/EMTs are only 1.5 miles from camp in the event of an emergency.
+The camp has central locations in which your camper will never be too far from the Infirmary.
+The Sudden Valley Fire Department/EMTs are only 1.5 miles from camp in the event of an emergency.

 what if my camper has a food allergy?